Zubax/kucher/README.md

 Kucher requires Python 3.6 or newer.
 You can check whether you have the right version by running `python3 --version`.
-If a newer Python is needed, and you're running Ubuntu, execute the following commands:
+If a newer Python is needed, and you're running Ubuntu or an Ubuntu-based distro such as Mint, execute the following commands:

 ```bash
 sudo apt-get install -y git-core curl build-essential libsqlite3-dev